rubimm-web/linux/assignment.md

 # Account Setup
-- In  the first step, I'd create an Microsoft Azure account using email address that university provoded me.
+- In  the first step, I'd created Microsoft Azure account using email address that university provoded me.

-- Then I got  to know about the cloud and it's important.
+- Then I got  to know about the cloud and its importance.

 - Additionally, I explored student benefits and open an student account and Azure give me *$100* worth of credits that I can use to purchase any package within the environment.

 # Create Virtual Machine